Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #8

 The researchers of this study did their experiments in a controlled environment outside of the body (in vitro), more research must be done in a living specimen (in vivo) to understand its viability.

-Around the world, there are many developing countries that don't have the medical infrastructure that those of us who live in modern societies often take for granted.
+Around the world, many developing countries don't have the medical infrastructure that those of us who live in modern societies often take for granted.

-In those countries, low-cost, fast, and accurate diagnosis for disease simply does not exist.
+In those countries, low-cost, fast, and accurate diagnoses for disease don't exist.

 That was until a European Union funded project called 'Nano4' developed a new way to bring this form of diagnosis to the front-lines of disease outbreaks.

-The Nano4 new diagnosis tool is able to find the presence of disease by using a color revelator which chemically analyzes colors in a fluid to determine the concentrations of different substances.
+Nano4's new diagnosis tool can find the presence of disease by using a color revelator, which chemically analyzes colors in a fluid to determine the concentrations of different substances.

 In this case, the color revelator altered the properties of gold nanoparticle (probes) to detected microbes or genes that cause disease.

-To date, Nano4 has confirmed their diagnosis technology for the conditions viruses Zika, MRSA, and Salmonella.
+To date, Nano4 has tested diagnosis technology for the conditions of Zika, MRSA, and Salmonella.

 In addition, they've been able to diagnose the following types of cancer using their diagnosis system, lung, colon, and leukemia.

-Nano4 is currently ramping up production, and working to get the proper certifications to make this product available in the field.
+Currently, Nano4 is ramping up production and is working to get the proper certifications to make the product widely available.

-Dr. Katti's cancer research brings together an ancient form of Indian Ayurvedic medicine and Gold Nanoparticles to research new 'non-harmful' ways to treat cancer.
+Dr. Kattesh Katti, a University of Missouri medical professor, brings together an ancient form of Indian Ayurvedic medicine and Gold Nanoparticles to research new 'non-harmful' ways to treat cancer.

 Ayurvedic medicine originated in India more than 3,000 years ago, it uses compounds of herbs, and spices, to treat patients.